- Herpes simplex virus infections manifest as cold sores (on the face) and genital herpes (in the genital area).

 Control of case

-For symptomatic treatment of minor attacks, use povidone iodine 10 per cent paint applied three times daily, and/or topical antiviral therapy.
+For symptomatic treatment of minor attacks, use Betadine (povidone iodine) 10 per cent paint applied three times daily, and/or topical antiviral therapy.
 Therapy should be self-initiated and commenced at the earliest sign of onset.
-Consult the current version of Therapeutic guidelines: antibiotic.
+Consult the current version of the .

 Sun protection is important in preventing recurrences of facial herpes simplex.